Yusuf Bey: Felony charges and warrant

 Yusuf Bey's detractors—notably East Bay Express journalist Chris Thompson—accused Bey of cultism, corruption, and antisemitism.
 Many accusations of physical and sexual abuse, including rape and incest, sustained by DNA evidence, were made against Bey, culminating in felony charges that were pending at the time of his death.

 On September 19, 2002, Bey turned himself in when a warrant was issued for his arrest, charged with 27 counts in the alleged rapes of four girls under the age of 14.
+One of the victims gave testimony that Bey had begun to rape her when she was only 8.
 The cases were pending trial into the following year.
 The oldest allegation was that, beginning twenty years earlier, he had serially raped a pre-teen girl who came under the foster care of Bey and his wife Nora Bey.
 In her request for a temporary restraining order one month prior to the arrest, the woman claimed that Bey's wife also knew of the serial rapes, but did nothing.
 The girl gave birth to a child at the age of 13 in 1982.
 Oakland's district attorney's office claimed to have conclusive DNA evidence identifying Bey as the father.

+Through interviews, birth certificates, sworn depositions and other records in Alameda and surrounding counties it was determined that Bey had at least 42 children with 14 women and girls.
+The youngest of the mothers was 12 when became pregnant with the first of three children she would have with Bey.

 Bey's first attorney in the criminal case was Andrew Dósa, who also represented him in a companion family law case for custody and support brought by the woman.
 Attorney Lorna Patton Brown represented Bey in the criminal case at the time of his death.